 He also notes that modern states have created new diseases, new forms of alienation and mental disorders seldom observed in stateless societies.

 “Suicide is almost unheard of in the smallest-scale societies,” the professor says.
 “Freedom is greater in stateless societies.
 Capitalist states have provided more luxuries to almost everyone, but they have not given us more leisure or less work effort, and they have not done as good a job of providing for everyone's basic needs.”

 The book, the first in a two-part series, is the result of Widerquist’s long-held interest in the claims made about prehistoric societies.

 “I have always been fascinated by the gap I see in our common knowledge of prehistory,” he explains.
 “You read a lot about the human evolutionary period, and you read a lot about the rise of early literate civilizations, but 200,000 years passed between the first appearance of fully human people and the rise of the first states.”

 Despite anthropologists having learned a great deal about prehistory, contemporary philosophers and social scientists still treat it as the stuff of myth, Widerquist says.

 “I've always been unhappy with how ready so many people are to make pronouncements about life in this period, how little responsibility they feel to provide evidence for those pronouncements, and how ready they are to use those pronouncements to justify something in the present day,” he says.
 “This book is an attempt to correct the record.”

-Widerquist, who teaches political philosophy at SFS-Q, holds a doctorate in political theory from Oxford University and a doctorate in economics from the City University of New York.
+Widerquist, who teaches political philosophy at SFS-Q, holds a doctorate in political theory from University of Oxford and a doctorate in economics from the City University of New York.